frank-quoc/codeacademy_python_flask/python_intro/data_structures_and_loops/welcome/lesson/README.md

+# CREATING AND MODIFYING A LIST IN PYTHON

 1. Maria is entering customer data for her web design business.
 You’re going to help her organize her data.
 <br />Start by turning this list of customer first names into a list called ```first_names```.
 Make sure to enter the names in this order:
   * Ainsley